PajoHack/eChapter-bookstore-PP5/README.md

 #### Add New Book

 - Admins can add a new book to the store.
-- All book details such as title, author, price, and ISBN must be provided.
+- All book required details must be provided.
 - Book cover image should be uploadable.

 #### Edit Existing Book